-Currently there are five publicly available tools for the creation and analysis of TalkBank data.
+Currently there are two publicly available tools for the creation and analysis of TalkBank data.
 They are:

 Phon is design to facilitate the analysis of phonological and phonetic data transcribed in CHAT.
 It is fully compatible and interoperable with CLAN.